Caballesjason/my-git-cheatsheet/README.md

 git checkout <Commit SHA>
 ```

-2. Use `git rebase` and the relative commit SHA Reference to refer to all commits that need to be squashed
+2. Use `Git rebase` and the relative commit SHA Reference to refer to all commits that need to be squashed

 ```git
 git rebase -i <base>